Exploding whale: Florence whale

 Thornton was promoted to the Medford office several months after the incident, and served in that post until his retirement.
 When Linnman contacted him in the mid-1990s, the newsman said Thornton felt the operation had been an overall success and had been converted into a public-relations disaster by hostile media reports.

+The Siuslaw Pioneer Museum has bone fragments of the Florence exploding whale, called "Florence's most infamous moment" by local press.
 Currently, Oregon State Parks Department policy is to bury whale carcasses where they land.
 If the sand is not deep enough, they are relocated to another beach.